-On 1st July 2019, MICL (with other companies in the AmTrust Group), made the strategic decision to enter into a Quota Share Reinsurance arrangement under which 50% of all written premiums (net of commissions, other reinsurances and similar deductions) and claims will be ceded to a highly rated reinsurer (AA- with a negative outlook with Standard & Poor's).
+On 1st July 2019, MICL (with other companies in the AmTrust Group), made the strategic decision to enter into a quota share reinsurance arrangement under which 50% of all written premiums (net of commissions, other reinsurances and similar deductions) and claims will be ceded to a highly rated reinsurer (AA- with Standard & Poor's).
 Whilst MICL's capital position remains comfortably within the Board defined risk appetite since the implementation of Solvency II, the quota share provides additional capital coverage to support future growth.
-The arrangement has contributed to net written premiums reducing and Solvency II capital coverage improving across the reporting period.
-The arrangement was renewed on 1st July 2020 and was modified to a 'funds withheld' basis.
-This significantly reduces credit risk exposure to this counterparty as the Company is entitled to hold premiums due to the reinsurer as a fund from which to deduct future claims.
+The arrangement has contributed to net written premiums reducing and Solvency II capital coverage stability across the reporting period.
+The arrangement was renewed on 1st July 2021 on a 'funds withheld' basis.

-On 30th June 2020, the Company paid a £25m dividend to its shareholder.
+In June 2021, the Company paid a £15m dividend to its shareholder.
+A further £15m dividend was paid in December 2021.